Cyclamen: Cultivation and uses

 Cyclamen are commonly grown for their flowers, both outdoors and indoors in pots.
 Several species, particularly Cyclamen hederifolium, are hardy and can be grown outdoors in mild climates such as northwest Europe and the Pacific Northwest of North America.
+Three species, C. coum, C. hederifolium, and C. repandum, are widely naturalised in southern Britain, with C. hederifolium the most widspread and also naturalised in Ireland.

 The Cyclamen Society is the International Cultivar Registration Authority for Cyclamen excluding C. persicum, and currently recognises over 100 registered cultivars.

-Cyclamen flowers have a subtle scent that is reminiscent of both lily of the valley and rose.
-The cyclamen note is used in perfumery to give clean, watercolor-like scent.
-Example of a perfume with a leading cyclamen note is Masaki Shiro by the Japanese brand Masaki Matsushima.
+Cyclamen flowers have a subtle scent that is reminiscent of both lily-of-the-valley and rose.
+The Cyclamen note is used in perfumery to give clean, watercolour-like scent.
+An example of a perfume with a leading Cyclamen note is Masaki Shiro by the Japanese brand Masaki Matsushima.

 Hardiness

 Cyclamen species range from frost-hardy to frost-tender.

-The most frost-hardy species, such as C. purpurascens, C. hederifolium, C. coum and C. cilicium, tolerate temperatures down to -20 C. C. hederifolium has even survived prolonged freezing and temperatures down to -30 C. C. repandum survives temperatures down to -14 C but not prolonged freezing below this temperature.
+The most frost-hardy species, such as C. coum, C. hederifolium, C. parviflorum, and C. purpurascens, tolerate temperatures down to -18 C, to even -30 C when growing in well-drained soil and protected by snow cover.
+C. repandum survives temperatures down to -14 C but not prolonged freezing below this temperature.
 C. graecum tolerates frost as low as -4 C for a few hours.
 Others, such as C. africanum, C. persicum and C. rohlfsianum, tolerate only mild and brief frost.
+Summer heat is not normally a problem for dorment aestivating plants, but shade is essential where temperatures regularly exceed 32 C.

-Florists' cyclamen
+Florists' cyclamens

-The cyclamen commonly sold by florists is Cyclamen persicum, which is frost-tender.
-Selected cyclamen cultivars have white, bright pink, red or purple flowers.
-While flowering, florists' cyclamen should be kept below 20 C, with the night-time temperatures preferably 6.5-15 C. Temperatures above 20 C may induce the plant to become dormant.
+The cyclamen most commonly sold by florists is Cyclamen persicum, which is frost-tender.
+Selected Cyclamen cultivars have white, bright pink, red or purple flowers.
+While flowering, florists' cyclamens should be kept below 20 C, with the night-time temperatures preferably 6.5-15 C. Temperatures above 21 C may induce the plant to aestivate.